ZohrehYousefzadeh/DL/README.md

 **Setup**
 - Click on Download [problems] to obtain the assignment jupyter notebook.
 - Go to https://colab.research.google.com/.
-- Switch to Upload tab, choose bert.ipynb and click upload.
+- Switch to Upload tab, choose assignment3.ipynb and click upload.
 - Now You’re ready to go.